zzuliys/daiyin/README_K4A.md

 ## Feedback

-For OrbbecSDK-K4A-Wrapper feedback or to report a bug, please file a [GitHub Issue](https://github.com/orbbec/OrbbecSDK-K4A-Wrapper/issues).
+For Orbbec SDK K4A Wrapper feedback or to report a bug, please file a [GitHub Issue](https://github.com/orbbec/OrbbecSDK-K4A-Wrapper/issues).
 For general suggestions or ideas, visit our [feedback forum](https://developer.orbbec.com.cn/).

 ## Sample Code